Josef Swickard: Family life and death

 Born in the Kingdom of Prussia in 1866 to Peter Schwecherath and Geniveve Steffens, Swickard was the brother of actor Charles Swickard.
 After arriving in the United States in November 1882, Schwecherath changed his name to Swickard and married a Scottish woman named Queeny in 1896.
 In 1902, Swickard applied for citizenship in the Eastern District of New York under the name Joseph P. Schwickerath.
 Records also show Swickard submitted a petition for naturalization in Los Angeles, California in February 1936 under the name of Peter Joseph Schwickerath.
 Sometime around 1928 Swickard married Broadway actress Margaret Campbell.
 The union was short-lived and the couple divorced on January 15, 1929.
 Swickard's last known residence was the Plaza Hotel in Los Angeles where he lived after his divorce from Campbell.

 Tragedy befell his ex-wife on June 27, 1939 when she was brutally murdered.
 Her son, Campbell McDonald, was the initial suspect.
 He was also suspected of having bludgeoned to death a Russian dancer, Anya Sosoyeva, as well as having assaulted the young actress Delia Bogard, who survived.
-LA police eventually arrested DeWitt Clinton Cook, who confessed and was sent to San Quentin, where he died in the gas chamber in 1941.
+Los Angeles police eventually arrested DeWitt Clinton Cook, who confessed to the murders of Campbell and Sosoyeva, as well as the attack on Bogard and several other women, and was sent to San Quentin, where he died in the gas chamber in 1941.

 Nearly seven months to-the-day after his ex-wife's murder, Swickard died on February 29, 1940.
 He was 73.

 Despite rumors that Swickard committed suicide by jumping from the Hollywood sign, his death was from natural causes.
 Swickard was buried under a simple headstone at Hollywood Forever Cemetery.